-In that case, with any luck, you will be able to keep your pepper plants alive for 5 years!
+How long pepper plants live will depend on the climate they are in.
+If kept warm, you will be able to keep your pepper plants alive for 5 years!

 What Kind Of Pepper Plant Should I Get?

 There are both sweet and hot pepper varieties to consider.
 In addition, you can choose pepper plants that have a shorter height and smaller width.
-This is ideal if you want to grow them in containers, either indoors or outdoors.

 If you choose to grow a taller pepper variety, you might want to give them support using tomato cages, stakes, or trellises.
 For more information, check out my article on trellises.